 As society’s reliance on technological systems grows, so does our vulnerability to space weather.
-To address this important phenomenon, Aerospace is creating a center where like-minded heliophysicists can collaborate to make advancements in research studies about the dynamics of space weather.
+To address this phenomenon, Aerospace is poised to create a center where like-minded heliophysicists can collaborate to make advancements in research studies about the dynamics of space weather.

 The Center for Assessing Space-weather Impacts and Innovation (CASII) will focus on carrying out basic heliophysics research to improve the understanding of different types of space weather events that can result in major impacts to society.

 Space weather refers to the dynamic conditions in the Earth’s outer space environment.
 It includes all events on the sun, in the solar wind, in near-Earth space, and in our upper atmosphere that can affect space-borne and ground-based technological systems.
 Heliophysics is the study of the Earth-space environment.

 Dr. Alexa Halford, member of the technical staff, Space Sciences Department, is part of a small group of heliophysicists who has an interest in creating a larger, more dynamic community.